raveenaaa/Pipeline/README.md

 * __Node__: We downloaded the version 12.16.1 which is the latest version
 * __Nginx__: We downloaded the version 1.14.0

-After installing the dependencies we create a mongo user with a password ad `readWrite` role.
+After installing the dependencies we create a mongo user with a password and `readWrite` role.
 The password is secured in the `vars/vars.yml` file using `ansible-vault`

 Further we defined the following environment variables: